-Tom Vandenberghe, author of the really quite lavishly photographed–and packed full of recipes–book Bangkok Street Food, explains that the cilantro root is relied on quite often in Thai cooking.
-If you can get your hands on it, most likely from an Asian market or greenmarket, just wash, scrape, and chop it finely, he explains.
-If you can’t find cilantro root, he continues, no sweat.
-Use the cilantro stems and leaves instead.
+The author of the lavishly photographed and terrifically well-researched book Bangkok Street Food, Tom Vandenberghe, explains that cilantro root is relied on quite often in Thai cooking.
+It’s just a little less assertive in flavor than the cilantro leaves you’re accustomed to using.
+If you can’t get your hands on them at an Asian market, maybe you dig up one of your cilantro plants from the garden or make a trip to your local nursery and buy a plant specifically to be sacrificed for this recipe.
+Then just wash, scrape, and finely chop it, he explains.
+If you can’t find cilantro root, no worries, use cilantro stems instead.
 It won’t be exactly the same thing, but it’s the next best option.
-So worry not.
-Either works to a fare-thee-well in this recipe, in which the cilantro presence is a gentle hint rather than an overwhelming howdy doo.
+Either roots or stems work to a fare-thee-well in this recipe, in which the cilantro presence is a subtle, intriguing hint rather than a whack-you-in-the-face-like-a-baseball-bat hit.

 Thai Grilled Pork Recipe